What is Rodeo Bible Camp?

 while improving their rodeo event skills.
 The camp is open to youth ages 8-18 from all

 walks of life, not just country kids that were born and raised with an influence in the western/rodeo way of life.
-Platte Valley Rodeo Bible Camp is held the third week of June.
+Platte Valley Rodeo Bible Camp is usually held in June.

 About Our Camp

 PVRBC offers Rodeo Bible Camps each year beginning the third Wednesday through Saturday of June.
 We offer one camp for youth ages 8 through 18 years of age.
-Camp is held at the Sedgwick County Fair Grounds in Julesburg, Colorado.
-Rodeo Bible Camp is a fun filled week of rodeo activities and games with spiritual guidance aimed at encouraging young people to deepen their personal relationship with Jesus.
+Camp is held at the Phillips County Fairgrounds.
+Rodeo Bible Camp is a fun-filled week of rodeo activities and games with spiritual guidance aimed at encouraging young people to deepen their personal relationship with Jesus.